 - If a break occurs in the foundation wall, or near it, you could have water damage which could include personal property damage i.e. carpets, furniture, walls, even AC and heating equipment.

 - Also the new asbestos of our time is mold.
 Water not properly cleaned up can lead to mold growing in your walls and under your carpets.
-The spores get into your duct work system and are distributed around the house causing health risks.
+The spores get into your duct work system, which then distributes them around the house, causing health risks.

-- A break outside the home can cause earth to be washed away from under sidewalks and driveways causing them to crack or even give way.
+- A water service pipe break outside the home may wash away earth from under sidewalks and driveways causing them to crack or even give way.

-- Polybutylene pipe replacement that is done before a break often turns out much better aesthetically and usually costs less, too.
+- Polybutylene pipe replacement performed before a break often turns out much better aesthetically and usually costs less, too.
 You can plan when to do it rather than in an emergency type of repair.
 Five Star Plumbing Services offers discounts to customers who pre-schedule their polybutylene pipe replacement.

 Do I have Polybutylene Pipe?